The US entrepreneur who says anyone can now make wine

-So far sales for the reborn business total 10 units, but that is before the planned big push into China next year.'No preconceptions'
+So far sales for the reborn business total 10 units, but that is before the planned big push into China next year.

 Another wine industry entrepreneur targeting China is Frenchman Cedric Segal, who despite many raised eyebrows in his home market, sells canned wine.

 His company Winestar, which was set up at the start of 2013, is on target to sell 900,000 of its cans by the end of this year.
 Each holds a single-glass measure of various French red or white wines.

 The company recently opened offices in Shanghai and Hong Kong as it looks to ramp up sales in China.